RemiRigal/DatasetExplorer/README.md

 ## Write custom plugins/tools

-Dataset Explorer allows you to write custom Python tools so that you can instantly test your own processing pipeline on your data.
+Dataset Explorer allows you to write custom Python tools so that you can instantly test your own processing flow on your data.
 To do so you will need to create a class that inherits the `BasePlugin` class, the simplest plugin looks like this:
 ```python
 # my_custom_plugin.py
 import cv2